UPDATE: October 8th, 2020

 Vietnam Visa on Arrival (VOA)

-Is a single or multiple entry 1 – 3 month Tourist or Business visa that you pick up on arrival in Vietnam.
-You will need a letter of Approval (to pick up the visa) prior to leaving and the easiest way to do this online from a trusted online site.
+A VOA is a single or multiple entry 1 – 3 month Tourist or Business visa that you pick up on arrival in Vietnam.
+You will need a letter of Approval (to pick up the visa) prior to leaving and the easiest way to do this is online from a trusted online site.